adibradfield/MongoDelta/README.md

 ```

 When doing this, the model will be updated using an UpdateOne command rather than a ReplaceOne command, and only changed properties will be included in the update.

-Currently, this only works for properties on the root model, if you model contains other models, those will still be replaced if they have been changed.
+To update only changed properties on sub-objects, you need to make sure that the sub-objects type is also mapped to use the delta update strategy.

 ### Integration with ASP.NET Core 3
 First you will need to intall this library from [Nuget](https://www.nuget.org/packages/MongoDelta.AspNetCore3/) into your application.
 This library provides a couple of extension methods to use when configuring your web application. `IApplicationBuilder.UseUnitOfWork` adds middleware to your application pipeline which creates a new instance of your UnitOfWork class for every request, whereas the `IServiceCollection.AddUnitOfWork` sets up the dependency injection to allow you to get the correct instance of your UnitOfWork when injecting it.
 These methods can be used like this: